 Credit for help with this section is due to Neil Basescu, the Web sites of Erik Max Francis and Eric Weisstein, and numerous Wikipedia pages.

-|< Reverse Numbers||Social Units >|
+|< Janus Numbers||Social Units >|

 |© 2002-2021 The Musa Academyfirstname.lastname@example.org||20dec19|